 3.3.6.
 Changes to the make of a system, component or separate technical unit that occur after a type approval shall not automatically invalidate a type approval, unless its original characteristics or technical parameters are changed in such a way that the functionality of the engine or pollution control system is affected.

 3.4.
-Vehicles of category M1 or N1 shall be approved with [emission characters as specified in Table A3/1, Annex 3], taking into account the corresponding utility factor determined in accordance with the value specified in Table A8.App5/1 of Appendix 5 to Annex B8 to UN Regulation No. 154.
+Vehicles of category M1 or N1 shall be approved with emission characters as specified in Table A3/1, Annex 3, taking into account the corresponding utility factor determined in accordance with the value specified in Table A8.App5/1 of Appendix 5 to Annex B8 to UN Regulation No. 154.

 3.5.
 The manufacturer shall also provide the type approval authority which granted the emission type approval under this Regulation (‘granting type approval authority’) with a package on testing transparency containing the necessary information in order to allow the performance of testing in accordance with paragraph 5.9. of Annex 4.